 Image descriptions should be provided for all non-decorative images, including the cover page.

 It is recommended to use extended descriptions for complex images such as graphs.
-Also, decorative images needed to be given the ARIA role of “presentation” role, so assistive technology can skip over them (See Example 5 on the Accessible Publishing Knowledge Base).
+Also, decorative images needed to be given the ARIA role of “presentation” role, so assistive technology can skip over them (See the second example on the Accessible Publishing Knowledge Base: Decorative Images).